What types of documents do you need to create an estate plan?

 If you pass away without having the proper documents officially filed, then you put your family and loved ones at risk of having to deal with daunting, meticulous tasks that really shouldn't be their responsibility to look after.
 Moreso, who gets what won't be determined by your people — it'll be determined by the court system.

-What if I want to make changes to my estate plan?
+What if you want to make changes to your estate plan?

 Revising your estate plan is not a problem at all.
 As life goes on and relationships evolve, there may be several reasons why your estate plan needs to be updated.
 Some reasons for updating an estate plan include: